apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 In most cases, the default settings for fetch parameters are sufficient to achieve good performance without excessive memory usage.
-However, in some cases, you may need to adjust these parameters to control fetch rate and memory usage more finely. and memory usage.
+However, in some cases, you may need to adjust these parameters to control fetch rate and memory usage more finely.
 Optimal values depend on the average size of a record and the number of consumers you have reading from a given shard, which will be `replicas` unless you have other consumers also reading from this Kinesis stream.

 ## Deaggregation